-1. If you do not already have it loaded from the previous exercise, open the file can.ex2, load all variables, (see Exercise 2.19).

-- 2. Make a selection using the Select Cells Through tool. - 3.
-If it is not already visible, show the Find Data panel.
+- 1. If you do not already have it loaded from the previous exercise, open the file can.ex2, load all variables, exercise 2.19). - 2.
+Make a selection using the Select Cells Through tool. - 3.
+If it is not already visible, show the Find Data panel. - 4.
+Play the animation a bit.
+Notice that the region remains fixed and the selection changes based on what cells move in or out of the region.

-- 4. Play the animation a bit.
-Notice that the region remains fixed and the selection changes based on what cells move in or out of the region. - 5.
-Go to a timestep where some data are selected.
+- 5. Go to a timestep where some data are selected.
 In the Find Data panel, click the Freeze Selection button. - 6.
 Play again.
 Notice that the cells selected are fixed regardless of position.